A Plaque Test for Redundancies in Relational Data [Extendend Version]: Preliminaries

 \begin{proof} Define $\mcP_a := \{ Q \subseteq \Pos \setminus \{ p \} \mid (I_{Q \from X})_{p \from a} \models F\}$.
 From the proof of the previous lemma we have that $\INF_I(p \mid F,Q) = 1$ if and only if $Q \in \mcP_a$.
 Thus we obtain \end{proof}

-Although we have simplified the computation of the information content somewhat, one needs still to consider all subsets of $\Pos \setminus \{ p \}$, leading to exponential complexity.
-Therefore, we present in the following some optimizations for this computation.
+Although we have somewhat simplified the computation of information content, one still needs to consider all subsets of $\Pos \setminus \{ p \}$, leading to exponential complexity.
+In the following, we therefore present several optimizations for this computation.